samsquire/dream-programming-language/README.md

 	db.save(url, link)
 ```

-This should have this grid:
+This should have this timeline grid:

 ![schedule](Slide2.PNG)

-Programs are mixtures of parallel state machines and imperative logic.

 ## bank example - start transaction generator threads and send money between accounts

+The compiler knows when things change and refresh logic shall regenerate facts when they become true.

 ```
 main = { generate_transactions }